ibm-cloud-docs/discovery-data/migrate-to-v2.md

 How you transfer your documents depends on the technique that was used to ingest the documents in v1.

-Recreate one collection at a time.
-If you start multiple ingestion processes at once, you can tax the system resources and increase the overall time it takes for the processing to be completed.
+Re-create one collection at a time.
+If you start multiple ingestion processes at the same time, you can tax the system resources and increase the overall time that it takes for the processing to be completed.
 You also want to keep an eye out for any informational messages that are generated by the ingestion process.
 It is easier to troubleshoot an ingestion issue, for example, when you ingest one collection at a time.

 ### Uploaded data
 {: #docs-uploaded}

 If you used the API to upload documents into {{site.data.keyword.discoveryshort}} v1, a similar API is available in v2 to upload documents into collections.
-You must update any workflows you use to automate the process to account for the new arrangement of projects and collections.
+You must update any workflows that you use to automate the process to account for the new arrangement of projects and collections.

 If the original documents that you ingested into {{site.data.keyword.discoveryshort}} v1 are no longer available, you can use the query API to extract the document text from {{site.data.keyword.discoveryshort}} v1.
 You can then add the text to a collection in {{site.data.keyword.discoveryshort}} v2.
 For more information, see [Recovering documents](#migrate-to-v2-advanced-transfer).